Airport Emergency Service

 Physical fitness

-Being physically and medically fit is an ongoing requirement of any aviation rescue firefighter, and a full gymnasium is provided on-site for staff.
+Being physically and medically fit is an ongoing requirement of any aviation rescue firefighter.
+A fully equipped gym is provided on site for staff.

 Teamwork

-AES officers work in four shifts of eleven personnel.
-Shifts are often referred to as 'second families' due to the amount of time each team spend eating, sleeping, training, and working, together.
+AES officers work in four shifts of 13 personnel.
+Shifts are often referred to as “second families” due to the amount of time each shift spend eating, sleeping, training and working together.
 Strong teamwork is essential for all members.

 No two days are the same

-One day you could be out on the Manukau Harbour, the next you could be responding to a medical event at the terminal, or a structural fire.
+One day you could be out on the Manukau harbor, the next you could be responding to a medical event at the terminal or a building fire.
 The broad scope of the role makes it very different to any other emergency service.

 The day usually starts with vehicle and equipment checks to ensure everything is running optimally.
-Followed by a formal parade and full safety briefing.
-The remainder of the day is dedicated to readiness with skills, and knowledge acquisition, as well as physical training.
+This is followed by a daily briefing which details the taskings for the day as well as any safety updates that need to be brought to the shift's attention.
+The remainder of the day is dedicated to readiness with skills, knowledge acquisition and physical training that is until the alarm sounds.

 Balancing work and life commitments

-The round the clock nature of the airport operation means AES staff work shifts of two days, followed by two nights, then four days off duty.
-These hours allow our firefighters to recover and balance their work and life commitments.
+The round the clock nature of the airport operation means AES staff work shifts of two days and two nights followed by four rest days.
+These hours allow our fire fighters to recover and balance their work and life commitments.

 Do you think you have what it takes to join our AES team?